top of page

 And I think that's a problem.

-When in the cryochamber, mittens, thick socks or booties, a head band, mask, and googles are supposed to protect the hands, feet, ears, nose, eyes, and lips from frostbite, but Antonio Brown wasn't wearing his booties, and that's how he froze the soles of his feet right off.
-While I admire Brown for what must be an incredible tolerance for pain, I'm not impressed with his results.
-Injury is the opposite of recovery.
+When in the cryochamber, mittens, thick socks or booties, a head band, mask, and googles are supposed to protect the hands, feet, ears, nose, eyes, and lips from frostbite, but according to this report, where Brown went wrong is that he failed to wear thermal protection on his feet.

 One of the reasons I prefer the ice bath to the cryochamber is because the temperature of the water in Morozko Forge never falls below 32°F (0°C).
 Although it's hypothetically possible to reduce the freezing point of water to colder that 32°F by adding large quantities of salt, there's no reason to set the thermostat of the Morozko below freezing, so you won't risk frostbite in a Morozko..